PowToon/redux-undo-redo/README.md

 the `createArgs` function runs before the action happens and collects information needed to revert the action. you get this as a second argument for the reverting action creator.

+*Note: "createArgs" was "meta" in previous versions of the library and changed to "createArgs" as it is clearer.*

 ### getViewState and setViewState
 this to fields are optional
 `getViewState` is a selector like this: `(state) => derivedState`